pajaz/final-module-linux-conf-mgmt2022/README.md

 Current stage: 1.0
 Install Guide/Progress Report [Here](Installation.md)

+Current configuration:
+- User creation for all devices as dictated in /pillar/users/ files
+- Install default software packages for all devices
+- SSH connections on all devices

+- Company policies for browsers on user devices
+- FileZilla configuration for user devices

+- Apache2 configuration on the webserver
+    - User pages active
+    - Default page as custom and default page location with service account webctrl (/home/webctrl/www/html/)

 ## Additional Information

 Part of Linux Configuration Management ICT4TN022-3015 course of Haaga-Helia University of Applied Sciences held by Tero Karvinen.